 The USS Telfair (APA-210) was a Haskell-class attack transport.
-The principal type of operation required from a ship such as this one was ensuring the transportation of troopship.
+The principal type of operation required from a ship such as this one was ensuring the transportation of the troopship.

-The USS Telfair mostly conducted missions during World War II and during the Korean War, earning a total of four battle stars for both of them.
+The USS Telfair mostly conducted missions during World War II and the Korean War, earning a total of four battle stars for both of them.
 However, the ship was active and involved in peacetime sea missions as well, especially during the 1960s.

 Technical Features of the USS Telfair (APA-210)

 Class and type: Haskell Class Amphibious Attack Transport

 Third decommissioning date: 31 October 1968

 Length: 455 ft